Adani Green Energy: Acquisitions

 In March 2018, upon acquisition of 49 percent equity shares of Kodangal Solar Parks Private Limited, the latter became a joint venture of AGEL.
 In 2019, AGEL acquired the rest 51 percent equity share as well.

-In mid-2019, AGEL acquired Essel Group's solar power portfolio of 205MW located in Punjab, Karnataka and Uttar Pradesh for US$185 million (approx. ₹1,300 crores).
-AGEL has also agreed to buy out the remaining 480MW solar energy portfolio of the former which are under construction.
+In mid-2019, AGEL acquired Essel Group's solar power portfolio of 205 MW located in Punjab, Karnataka and Uttar Pradesh for US$185 million (approx. ₹1,300 crores).
+AGEL has also agreed to buy out the remaining 480 MW solar energy portfolio of the former which are under construction.

 In early 2020, French energy company TotalEnergies entered into a binding agreement with AGEL for the investment of US$510 million to acquire a 20% stake in the latter.

 In May 2021, AGEL acquired SoftBank Group Corp backed SB Energy Holdings Limited for $3.5 billion.

 Controversies

 Rajasthan Solar Park

-Local farmers have opposed to construction of 1.5GW solar park at Pokhran after which High Court of Rajasthan has ordered status quo.
+Local farmers have opposed to construction of 1.5 GW solar park at Pokhran after which High Court of Rajasthan has ordered status quo.

-Allegations of stock manipulation

-In January 2023, Hindenburg Research published the findings of a two-year investigation claiming that Adani had engaged in market manipulation and accounting malpractices; Hindenburg also disclosed that it was holding short positions on Adani Group companies.
-Bonds and shares of companies associated with Adani experienced a decline in value after the accusations.
-Adani denied the fraud allegations as unfounded and ill intentioned.